Mennonites in Mexico: Migration

 Between 1922 and 1925, some 3,200 members of the Reinlaender Gemeinde in Manitoba and 1,200 from the Swift Current area left Canada to settle in Northern Mexico on approximately 230000 acre of land in the Bustillos Valley near present-day Cuauhtémoc, Chihuahua.
 The Manitoba and Swift Current area groups settled the Manitoba and Swift Colonies in Chihuahua, while about 950 Mennonites from the Hague-Osler settlement in Saskatchewan settled on 35000 acre in Durango near Nuevo Ideal.
 In 1927 some 7,000 Mennonites from Canada lived in Mexico.

 After 1924, another 200 Mennonite families (some 1,000 persons) from Soviet Russia, tried to settle in Mexico.
 But in the end only 6 out of the 200 families from Russia remained in Mexico.
 Between 1948 and 1952, some 595 persons of the Kleine Gemeinde in Manitoba bought and settled the Quellenkolonie.
 They were joined by 246 Old Colony settlers from Manitoba and Saskatchewan, but most of these settlers either soon returned to Canada or left the colony.

 Settlements

 The Mennonites established farms, machine shops and motorized vehicles for transporting produce (although automobiles were forbidden for common use).
 Canadian oats, beans and corn were the main produce.
-The villages followed Mennonite architectural styles existent in Russia and Canada and the names were based in some cases on former names in Germany but in most cases from German names of villages in Russia and Canada such as Rosenort, Steinbach and Schönwiese.
+The villages followed Mennonite architectural styles existent in Russia and Canada and the names were based in some cases on former names in Prussia but in most cases from names of villages in Russia and Canada such as Rosenort, Steinbach and Schönwiese.
 The colonies were based on former Mennonite social structures in terms of education, similar prayer houses and unsalaried ministers.
 Conservative dress and traditional roles for women were the norm.

 Demography

-Starting with the first 3,000 mennonite colonists in 1922, community's population grew exponentially and in just a 100 year it reached 100,000, or a growth of over 3000%.
+Starting with the first 3,000 Mennonite colonists in 1922, the community's population grew exponentially and in just 100 years it reached 100,000, or a growth of over 3000%.
+However, as of 2022 the population was found to have decreased to 74,122 due to migration to Colombia, Argentina, the United States, Canada, Paraguay and Bolivia.